 4. Exercise More

 Of course, exercising goes hand in hand with eating well for the sake of your health and your baby’s.
 But exercising and staying active can do a lot in managing swelling!
-It is recommended to walk and exercise to reduce swelling.
+It is recommended to walk and exercise to reduce puffiness.

 When Does Pregnancy Nose Swelling Go Away?

-Wondering when your post pregnancy nose will return?
+Wondering when your post-pregnancy nose will return?

 I hope these solutions work for you to get yourself feeling confident again!

 This content is for informational purposes only, and what has worked for me personally based on my own opinions.
 I am not a professional/medical doctor, and you should always consult your doctor or dermatologist on what will work best for you.
 The information presented here is not legitimate, official advice from a professional.
 If you choose to rely on any information from this blog, you do so at your own risk.
 Please refer to the “Blog Disclaimer” tab in the menu bar to read more information and the official disclaimer statement.